Shrijeeth/Pytorch-Lightning-for-LLMs/Module-1/1_The Mathematical Optimization Loop.md

 You might be thinking, "Okay, but how does $y = mx + b$ turn into ChatGPT?"

 The magic is that the math does not change.
-The only thing that changes is the scale and the complexity of the function.
+The only thing that changes is the scale and the complexity of the function.[^6]

 ### **1. From 2 Parameters to Billions**